-Sourdough Business Pathways is a not for profit joint initiative of the Sourdough Group and the Byron Region Community College.
-Our purpose is to provide a strong future for the next generation in the Northern Rivers region by building strong businesses that generate prosperity and jobs.
-We achieve this by helping existing businesses to be more sustainable, overcome challenges and grow.
-We also inspire and support entrepreneurs with innovative ideas to create new businesses and generate job growth.
+Sourdough Business Pathways is a program that is governed and managed by the Byron Region Community College, a not for profit educational organisation that has been active in the Northern Rivers region for more than 23 years.
+Sourdough’s purpose is to provide a strong future for the next generation in the Northern Rivers region by building businesses that generate prosperity and jobs.
+We achieve this by helping existing businesses to be more sustainable, overcome challenges and grow, and by supporting entrepreneurs with innovative ideas to create new businesses and generate new jobs.

 We collaborate with the many and varied agencies, associations and businesses in our region to encourage economic sustainability and growth.
 We come from an authentic desire to use our skills and experience to help others succeed for the good of the region.

 To increase employment in the Northern Rivers region by stimulating and supporting local business through the use of our asset and by attracting city-based businesses to the region.

 We will achieve this by proactively engaging with the regional business community and providing them access to our asset group who are willing to share their skills and experience for the successful business growth of the region.

 Vibrant, regional growth through passionate skilled people.

 Murray has extensive experience in the food and agricultural sectors having worked for some of the world’s largest food companies.
 He has established a broad understanding of the food market and the emerging trends that will shape the future of the food industry both locally and globally.
 From a sales and distribution background, Murray has several businesses based in the region and has developed a strong capability in defining business strategy, establishing clear focus and working with key people to build momentum to effect change.